 Areas of Interest

 Dr. Glenn Green's research interests include translational interventions in complex communications disorders involving speech and hearing.
-More specifically, complex airway reconstruction and speech development; genetic basis for complex syndromal disorders involving speech and hearing; intervention trials and devices for airway improvement, speech and hearing; and genetic basis of deafness and utility of genetic testing.
+More specifically, complex airway reconstruction and speech development, genetic basis for complex syndromal disorders involving speech and hearing, intervention trials and devices for airway improvement, speech, hearing, and genetic basis of deafness and utility of genetic testing.

 Dr. Green has a clinical interest in translational interventions for communication disorders affecting speech and hearing.

 1988 Summer Research Fellowship, University of Michigan Medical School